wfclark5/flockmtl/README.md

 ### Documentation

-Next, we demonstrate how to use the **DuckDB LLM Extension** and an example we would like to analyze product reviews.
+Next, we demonstrate how to use the **DuckDB LLM Extension** and as an example we would like to analyze product reviews.
 Specifically, we’ll focus on generating text, classifying reviews as positive or negative, and working with text embeddings using a `product_reviews` table with attributes `review_text`, `review_id`, and `customer_name`.

 #### **1. Text Generation with `llm_complete`**